 Concrete contractors should by now be well aware of the recent spike in popularity of decorative concrete in a variety of applications.
-Concrete remains one of the most durable, functional, reliable building materials available, but there’s no getting around the fact that when you mix Portland cement, sand and water, the initial result is not particularly attractive.
+Concrete remains one of the most durable, functional, reliable building materials available.
+There’s no getting around the fact that when you mix Portland cement, sand and water, the initial result is not particularly attractive.
 Through the use of integral colors, dry-shake color hardeners and similar products, fresh concrete need no longer be gray, monotone and drab looking.

-In situations where a concrete slab has cracked, spalled or aged, cementitious overlayments can provide a solution, when compared to the time-consuming and costly alternative of ripping out the hard slab and pouring new concrete.
-Numerous manufacturers offer products and systems that fall under the category of trowelable, stampable overlayments, but this article will focus solely on self-leveling, polymer-modified overlays.
+In situations where a concrete slab has cracked, spalled or aged, cementitious overlayments can provide a solution.
+When compared to the time-consuming and costly alternative of ripping out the hard slab and pouring new concrete.
+Numerous manufacturers offer products and systems that fall under the category of trowelable, stampable overlayments.
+This article will focus solely on self-leveling, polymer-modified overlays.

 Self-leveling overlays, flowable, polymer-modified cementitious toppings that have the huge advantage of setting within a matter of hours.
 They are a new options for contractors that appeared on the market within the last five or six years.
 Designed exclusively for use in interior applications, self-leveling overlays offer tremendous benefits that explain the widespread use in many casinos, hotels, restaurants, shopping malls, resorts, theme parks, office buildings, and even residences across the country.

 Self-leveling overlays offer a number of significant benefits over alternative floor coverings.
-Through staining, saw-cutting, dying and grouting, overlays can accommodate an almost limitless range of designs — global maps, for instance, or dolphins swimming through waves — that would be either impossible or cost-prohibitive with other materials.
-Provided they are properly and regularly maintained, self-leveling overlayments will also last indefinitely, which offers a clear advantage over carpet, tile, vinyl and other more traditional floor coverings that must be periodically replaced.
+Through staining, saw-cutting, dying and grouting, overlays can accommodate an almost limitless range of designs.
+Global maps, for instance, or dolphins swimming through waves.
+These examples would be either impossible or cost-prohibitive with other materials.
+Provided they are properly and regularly maintained, self-leveling overlayments will also last indefinitely.
+Which offers a clear advantage over carpet, tile, vinyl and other more traditional floor coverings that must be periodically replaced.
 Additionally, overlays are considerably less expensive than pricier alternatives such as granite, terrazzo or marble.

 He said carpet used to be the preferred choice there, “but it wears out from all the traffic, and they had to change it at least once a year, which was a headache, and costly.
 In some areas, tile was popular, but that required maintenance too, and these overlays can be much more decorative.
 And the main benefit, of course, is it lasts.
 It’s there forever, as long as you clean it and keep it waxed.”